dagbjorn/microcoffeeoncloud/README.md

 ##### Configure default location

 Run `az account list-locations` to list available locations.
-Pick a location near you, however be aware that not all locations support Kubernetes clusters.
+Pick a location near you, however, be aware that not all locations support Kubernetes clusters.
 In my case, living in Norway, `westeurope` appears to be the working choice.

 Set default location: